momokazi/1st-Semester/README.md

+PROGRAMMING FUNDAMENTALS
-Contains ppts, notes, books and lots of code.
+Contains lots of basic c++ code for any beginner to use.
-Also has
-A C++ project for sin,cos,tan graph generation using graphics.h library